cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-AIRBUS DS-REFERENCE SYSTEM-EN.md

 ![Main Picture](Project-AIRBUS DS-REFERENCE SYSTEM-EN pict 2.png)

 The features are as follows:
-* The Reference System Service performs 3 operational functions: Systematic production and distribution service; Ad hoc production and distribution service; Environment to provide testing, integration, validation, benchmarking of Sentinel data processors
+* The Reference System Service ensures 3 operational functions: Systematic production and distribution service; Ad hoc production and distribution service; Environment to ensure the testing, integration, validation, benchmarking of Sentinel data processors
 * IVV of all developments: Infrastructure / Monitoring / Security / Production chain S1, S2 and S3

 # Project implementation